akhamar/orange-xgs-pon/20_fs_onu.md

 # Introduction

 The ONU FS (XGS-ONU-25-20NI) has a limit of 17 mappable VLANs on the bridge.
 This can therefore pose a problem in the case where the OLT goes back a quantity greater than 17 VLANs mapping.
+This issue is solved by using a modification to the firmware of the ONU.
+The modification is explained in the following pages.

 This ONU can be found [here](https://www.fs.com/fr/products/185594.html)